-2017 Water Quality Data for Waterway Systems within the District's Jurisdiction
+2018 Water Quality Data for Waterway Systems within the District's Jurisdiction

-Kayakers paddle on the Main Stem of the Chicago River in downtown Chicago.
+Kayakers meet up before paddling on the Main Stem of Chicago River alongside the Chicago Riverwalk.

 "CSO monitoring reports and other CSO-related reports submitted to Illinois EPA including, but not limited to, all documentation of water quality data for the waterway systems within MWRD's jurisdiction, as required by the Calumet, North Side, and Stickney NPDES Permits."
 (44(a)(iii))